N.E.W. Advisory Services LLC Sells 1,445 Shares of The Procter & Gamble Company (NYSE:PG)

 N.E.W.
-Advisory Services LLC lowered its stake in shares of The Procter & Gamble Company (NYSE:PG) by 2.7% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+Advisory Services LLC lessened its holdings in shares of The Procter & Gamble Company (NYSE:PG) by 2.7% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 51,190 shares of the company’s stock after selling 1,445 shares during the quarter.
-The Procter & Gamble comprises 2.0% of N.E.W.
-Advisory Services LLC’s holdings, making the stock its 14th largest holding.
+The Procter & Gamble accounts for approximately 2.0% of N.E.W.
+Advisory Services LLC’s portfolio, making the stock its 14th largest position.
 N.E.W.
-Advisory Services LLC’s holdings in The Procter & Gamble were worth $7,113,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Advisory Services LLC’s holdings in The Procter & Gamble were worth $7,113,000 at the end of the most recent quarter.

-A number of other hedge funds also recently modified their holdings of the stock.
-Costello Asset Management INC purchased a new stake in The Procter & Gamble in the second quarter valued at about $35,000.
-FAI Wealth Management raised its stake in The Procter & Gamble by 203.0% in the second quarter.
-FAI Wealth Management now owns 303 shares of the company’s stock valued at $36,000 after buying an additional 203 shares during the last quarter.
-Estate Counselors LLC purchased a new stake in The Procter & Gamble in the second quarter valued at about $47,000.
-Barnett & Company Inc. raised its stake in The Procter & Gamble by 23.4% in the second quarter.
-Barnett & Company Inc. now owns 453 shares of the company’s stock valued at $54,000 after buying an additional 86 shares during the last quarter.
-Finally, Lountzis Asset Management LLC purchased a new stake in The Procter & Gamble in the second quarter valued at about $58,000.
-62.81% of the stock is currently owned by institutional investors.
+A number of other hedge funds have also made changes to their positions in PG.
+Morgan Stanley grew its stake in shares of The Procter & Gamble by 54.8% in the 1st quarter.
+Morgan Stanley now owns 20,883,111 shares of the company’s stock worth $2,297,142,000 after acquiring an additional 7,392,929 shares in the last quarter.
+GQG Partners LLC bought a new stake in shares of The Procter & Gamble in the 2nd quarter worth $588,945,000.
+Two Sigma Advisers LP grew its stake in shares of The Procter & Gamble by 171.9% in the 2nd quarter.
+Two Sigma Advisers LP now owns 3,722,500 shares of the company’s stock worth $445,099,000 after acquiring an additional 2,353,200 shares in the last quarter.
+FMR LLC grew its stake in shares of The Procter & Gamble by 8.0% in the 2nd quarter.
+FMR LLC now owns 23,587,275 shares of the company’s stock worth $2,820,331,000 after acquiring an additional 1,737,306 shares in the last quarter.
+Finally, Schroder Investment Management Group grew its stake in shares of The Procter & Gamble by 28.0% in the 1st quarter.
+Schroder Investment Management Group now owns 5,241,106 shares of the company’s stock worth $617,439,000 after acquiring an additional 1,147,923 shares in the last quarter.
+Institutional investors and hedge funds own 62.81% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Monday, November 16th.
-Investors of record on Friday, October 23rd will be issued a dividend of $0.7907 per share.
-This represents a $3.16 annualized dividend and a yield of 2.19%.
-The Procter & Gamble’s dividend payout ratio (DPR) is 61.72%.
+The company also recently declared a quarterly dividend, which will be paid on Monday, November 16th.
+Stockholders of record on Friday, October 23rd will be issued a $0.7907 dividend.
+This represents a $3.16 dividend on an annualized basis and a dividend yield of 2.19%.
+The Procter & Gamble’s payout ratio is 61.72%.

+PG has been the subject of several recent analyst reports.
+SunTrust Banks upped their target price on shares of The Procter & Gamble from $115.00 to $120.00 in a research note on Wednesday, July 22nd.
+Jefferies Financial Group increased their price target on shares of The Procter & Gamble from $153.00 to $166.00 and gave the company a “buy” rating in a research report on Monday.
+Barclays restated a “buy” rating on shares of The Procter & Gamble in a research report on Sunday, August 2nd.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of The Procter & Gamble from $145.00 to $150.00 and gave the company a “buy” rating in a research report on Thursday, October 8th.
+Finally, Morgan Stanley increased their price target on shares of The Procter & Gamble from $144.00 to $158.00 and gave the company an “overweight” rating in a research report on Monday, October 5th.
+Three analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $136.60.

 The Procter & Gamble Company provides branded consumer packaged goods to consumers in North and Latin America, Europe, the Asia Pacific, Greater China, India, the Middle East, and Africa.
 It operates in five segments: Beauty; Grooming; Health Care; Fabric & Home Care; and Baby, Feminine & Family Care.